DaintyJet/VChat_ASLR_Intro/README.md

 8. Recompile make a small modification (e.x. change the `STACK_NUM` preprocessor definition) and recompile the project.
 Once done execute the program and observe that the address in the `.text` section *has not changed*!

 > [!NOTE]
 > Notice how none of the addresses are changing!
-This is because ALSR has been disabled and *Bottom-Up ASLR* is not going to be used so all the allocations are deterministic.
-The HEAP allocations are less predictable in comparison to the Stack allocations but we can see the HEAPCreate made a heap available at the same address, and for the Virtual Allocations although the addresses changed between calls we could see repeated values.
+This is because ALSR has been disabled, and *Bottom-Up ASLR* is not going to be used, so all the allocations are deterministic.
+The HEAP allocations are less predictable in comparison to the Stack allocations, but we can see the HEAPCreate made a heap available at the same address, and for the Virtual Allocations, although the addresses changed between calls, we could see repeated values.

 ### Immunity Debugger
-We can use Immunity Debugger to view the state of the stack and observe the address changes (or lack thereof) between executions.
-Immunity Debugger can only load 32-bit executables so the later 64-bit example will use WinDBG instead.
+We can use Immunity Debugger to view the stack's state and observe the address changes (or lack thereof) between executions.
+However, Immunity Debugger can only load 32-bit executables, so the later 64-bit example will use WinDBG instead.

 1. Modify [`ASLR-Example-32`](./SRC/ASLR-Example-32/ASLR-Example-32.sln) so the line `#define INT` is un-commented.